sarafrika/elimika-ui/ONBOARDING.md

 ### Post-Onboarding

 - On successful onboarding, users see a success dialog with next steps (e.g., check email for verification, set password)
-- After verification, users are redirected to their dashboard, which is determined by their role/domain
+- After verification, users are **redirected to the dashboard corresponding to their assigned role/domain**
+  - If a user has multiple roles, the dashboard layout will present all available dashboards and allow switching
   - The dashboard layout and navigation are then tailored to the user's assigned domain(s)

 ### Extensibility